PLEASE read the information on this site to familiarize yourself with all aspects of the GSMD

 I would not want this to impress anyone to the point where they felt they didnt need to research my practices as much as they would any other breeder.
 In fact, I encourage prospective owners to ask me a lot of questions .
 It is those who don't feel comfortable questioning me that cause me concern.

-That being said I would not discourage anyone from joining a local Club for the social benefits as many local and regional clubs host a lot of fun events, such as Specialties , Working events and other gatherings where you can meet a lot of nice people who share your love for this wonderful breed.
+That being said I would not discourage anyone from joining a parent, or local Club for the social benefits as many local and regional clubs host a lot of fun events, such as Specialties , Working events and other gatherings where you can meet a lot of nice people who share your love for this wonderful breed.

 Please take all of this under consideration.
 Dont rush into getting a puppy.
 Do your homework and be sure the GSMD is the breed with which you wish to share the next ten years of your life , hopefully longer...!